JeodC/PortMaster-DoomEngines/README.md

 GZDoom Team -- GZDoom, see license file for individual contributions
 Andrew Hushult -- The [music](https://www.youtube.com/watch?v=Yctbs7A4KHk) used for the launcher
 Slayer366 -- Original GZDoom push and port assistance
-DDRSoul -- Customized Slayer's GZDoom bundle for muOS.
+DDRSoul -- Previously customized Slayer366's GZDoom bundle for muOS.
 PortMaster Discord -- Testers